Bitfinex: 2017–2018: Banking changes

 In March 2018, British Virgin Islands-based Bitfinex confirmed the exchange’s plans to relocate its primary server infrastructure to Zug, Switzerland.

-In May 2018, Bitfinex emailed some of its users asking for some tax details, which the company indicated it would share with the government of the British Virgin Islands, which might, in turn, pass it on to the governments of the users' countries of residence.

 Phil Potter, Chief Strategy Officer of Bitfinex, left the exchange on June 22, 2018.
+On October 15, 2018, Bitfinex said that a few days earlier it temporarily paused fiat deposits for certain customers amid processing complications.
+On October 7, the company also said that "Bitfinex is not insolvent."

-2019: Launch of Tether
+2019: Launch of Tether investigation

+Tether is a stablecoin pegged to the USD.
+It is owned by iFinex, which also owns Bitfinex.
+It was launched as RealCoin in July 2014 and was rebranded as Tether in November 2014.
+As of January 2023, Tether was the third-largest cryptocurrency after Bitcoin and Ethereum.
+Tether and Bitfinex funded the development of HolePunch, an encrypted, peer-to-peer communication platform and made its code open source in December 2022.
+Paolo Ardoino, the chief technology officer of Bitfinex and CEO of Tether, said that this technology is the "Bitcoin of communications".

 In April 2019, New York Attorney General Letitia James launched an investigation accusing Bitfinex of using the reserves of Tether, an affiliated company, to cover up a loss of $850 million to a Panamanian payment processor known as Crypto Capital Corp.
-Reggie Fowler, who is alleged to have connections with Crypto Capital, was indicted on April 30, 2019, for running an unlicensed money-transmitting business for cryptocurrency traders.
+Reggie Fowler, who is alleged to have connections with Crypto Capital, was indicted on 30 April 2019, for running an unlicensed money-transmitting business for cryptocurrency traders.
 He is believed to have failed to return about $850 million to an unnamed client.
 Investigators also seized $14,000 in counterfeit currency from his office.
 Bitfinex had been unable to obtain a normal banking relationship, according to the lawsuit, so it deposited over $1 billion with a Panamanian payment processor known as Crypto Capital Corp.
 No contract was ever signed with Crypto Capital.
 James alleged that in 2018 Bitfinex knew or suspected that Crypto Capital had absconded with the money, but that their investors were never informed of the loss.

 Bitfinex's reported figures for 2017 were $333.5 million in gross profits, $6.8 million in expenses, $326 million in net profit, and $246 million in dividends.